garfix/nli-go/doc/remarks.md

+## 2023-04-07

+A definition is meant as a way to recognize things.
+By itself, it does not describe how to do something.
+A system could still be able to reach the state described in the definition, but this involves the forming of a plan, and problem solving.
+SHRDLU and NLI-GO do not have this ability yet.

+But a definition can also be used to recognize an action, if such action has already been specified.
+In this case a stack already exists, so a steeple can be described as a stack, and the system should be able to build a stack from it.

+So, a definition should contain:

+- the description of an entity
+- a prescription of an entity

+We already have the description, so let's talk about the prescription.
+How do we turn "a stack that contains" into something that can be built?

+Note, that we can also say

+    a steeple is a stack _of_

+and that a steeple can also consist of two green blocks, a red block, and a pyramid.
+It can contain extra blocks apart from the definition.

+We also want to be able to say "How many stacks are there?" without having stacks explicitly defined in the database.

+If a concept 'steeple' is added later, we don't want to have to change the database with steeple objects, nor do we want to chech each time a block is moved, if all steeples need to be updated.
+Same thing holds for stacks.
+And it makes one wonder why "supports" is available in the database in the first place.
+It can be derived from the position of the objects.
+And this is in fact what happens for past events.

+If we think of "a stack which contains" and "a stack of", would it be useful to have these relations

+    stack(S) contains(S, E)
+    stack(S) of (S, E)

+I think this is impossible to work with.
+First, we need to detect a `stack(S)` without binding its elements.
+This is possible if we have a `stack` in the database, but we don't want that.
+It's also possible to do it without storing the elements, but then `of` should do the same thing again.

+It's better to create a relation `stack_contains(S, E)`.
+This should bind `S` to a new identifier.
+How to define this identifier?
+Hard.
+How to populate `E`?

 ## 2023-04-06

 Also combinations that have not been explicitly turned into steeples should be recognizable as such.
 So yesterday's construction is insufficient.